somadisingh/dataquerytool/README.md

 # Data Query Tool
-Data Query Tool using React, Spring and Kafka
+Data Query Tool using React, Spring and MySQL

 ## Create an User-Friendly interface to manage SQL queries and provide a mechanism for the team to execute the queries.